sg-crest A Singapore Government Agency Website

 • The court will inform you if you do not need to attend court in person.
 Find out more about virtual court sessions.

-• In person at the FDR Division of the FJC.
+• In person at the FDR Division of the Family Justice Courts.

 The family dispute resolution process for cases with young children